lsst-dm/gauss2d/README.rst

 Once the build command is run once to create the build directories, subsequent rebuilds can use the provided ``build.sh`` script.

+Note that the installation path for the Python bindings' module may not already be in Python's sys.path, leading to import errors.
+This can be solved by creating a .pth file.
+For example, in a conda environment with Python 3.12:

+``echo $CONDA_PREFIX/.local/lib/python3.12/site-packages > $CONDA_PREFIX/lib/python3.12/site-packages/conda.pth``

-Otherwise, to manually create a build directory, call:
+To manually create a build directory, call:

 ``meson builddir/``